 "I love creative endeavors.
 I like starting with nothing and then finishing with something that didn’t exist before."

 David Cook (and yes, he is the winner of American Idol’s Seventh Season) certainly knows his way around a good song.
-His first album, ANALOG HEART, came out pre-Idol, and his last album, DIGITAL VEIN, nicely book-ended that chapter of Cook’s career.
-With CHROMANCE, he is starting fresh.
+His first album, Analog Heart, came out pre-Idol, and his last album, Digital Vein, nicely book-ended that chapter of Cook’s career.
+With Chromance (2018), he started fresh.
 “I was a ‘rock’ guy, but the further away I’ve gotten from that, the more I’ve opened up and found inspiration in the peripherals.
 I wouldn’t have had the courage earlier in my career, but now I have the confidence to go after the sound I want.”
 A fan of both Massive Attack and Nine Inch Nails, Cook always admired how they pushed the envelope and brought pop elements in to rock music.
 “I used them as a bedrock for Chromance and how I wanted the record to feel.”